-Overall, the on-street bicycle network (i.e., bicycle lanes, shared roadways, and shoulder bikeways) covers approximately 48% of the major road network (i.e. neighborhood collectors, avenues and boulevards) with bike lanes covering 26% of the major roadway network.
+Overall, approximately 26% of all major roadways (i.e. neighborhood collectors, avenues and boulevards) have on-street bicycle lanes and 22% are signed as shared roadways or have shoulder bikeways.
 The local street network has not been included in this analysis, but it is likely many local streets provide a comfortable environment for bicyclists and could form part of a future network of bicycle boulevards.

-Exhibits 1-4 and 1-5 are photos of some of the existing bicycle network elements in Ashland.
-Exhibit 1-4 shows an example of on-street bicycle parking provided in downtown Ashland.
-Exhibit 1-5 shows one of the shared use paths in Ashland.
+Exhibits 2-4 and 2-5 are photos of some of the existing bicycle network elements in Ashland.
+Exhibit 2-4 shows an example of on-street bicycle parking provided in downtown Ashland.
+Exhibit 2-5 shows one of the multi-use paths in Ashland.

-Exhibit 1-4: Bicycle Parking in Downtown Ashland
+Exhibit 2-4: Bicycle Parking in Downtown Ashland

-Exhibit 1-5: Shared Use Path in Ashland
+Exhibit 2-5: Multi-Use Path in Ashland